Skip to main content

 Water Damage Restoration Certification in South Dakota

 Earn your Water Damage Restoration (WDR) certification in South Dakota through NISCR's online, self-paced program with a same-day certificate.
 From burst-pipe cleanups in Sioux Falls to Missouri River flood losses in Pierre and Yankton, certified water-loss professionals are the first call after a leak or flood.
-This keyword-rich credential prepares you to handle category 1-3 water intrusions across the state.
+This credential prepares you to handle category 1-3 water intrusions across the state.

 100% online & self-paced — your certificate the same day, anywhere in South Dakota.